The 10 most important vehicle maintenance tasks

 4. Check for leaks

 You may notice when your car is parked that it’s leaking fluids.
-If the fluid is clear or of a light colour, it’s probably water from the car’s exhaust or air-conditioning systems, so no need to panic!
+If the fluid is clear, it’s probably water that condensed from the car’s exhaust or air-conditioning system, so no need to panic.

 However, if the liquid is dark brown or black, it is probably engine oil.
 While a small amount of seepage is normal, excessive oil leakage is cause for concern.
 In this case, check the oil level with the dipstick (see point 2 above).
 If the oil level is low, take your car to your mechanic or dealership as soon as possible.3

-A bright green, pink, orange, yellow or blue liquid is coolant or antifreeze, a fluid that keeps your engine cool in the summer and warm in the winter.
+A bright green, pink, orange, yellow or blue liquid is coolant, a fluid that’s vital for keeping your engine from overheating.
 The liquid will also have a sweet smell.
 The source of the leak could be a hole in the radiator, a faulty radiator cap, or leaks in the hoses, water pump or engine gasket.4 You should have the car looked at by a mechanic.

 5. Check the tires